 Written by Dr Melanie Heyworth

-Neurodiversity (a word coined by Australian sociologist Judy Singer and popularised by the journalist, Harvey Blume, in the late 1990s) simply refers to the reality that a diversity of human brains and minds exist.
+Neurodiversity (a concept that emerged in neurodivergent-led online spaces in the late 1990s and was then popularised by the journalist, Harvey Blume, after the Australian sociologist, Judy Singer expounded it in her thesis), simply refers to the reality that a diversity of human brains and minds exist.
 It is a biological fact that each person’s brain is different, since the brain is a complex organ that develops through a continuing interaction between a person’s genetics and their experiences and environment.

 If we accept that each human is a unique individual, then we already accept the premise of neurodiversity (or brain diversity).

 And, ultimately, most of us do, unthinkingly, accept the reality of neurodiversity in many aspects of our lives.
 How else do we explain why some people are artists, while others are accountants, why some are musicians, while others are managers, why some love heavy metal, while others love Mozart, why some are extroverted, while others are introverted?

 Neurodiversity itself is not an ideology or an approach: it is an undeniable aspect of the rich tapestry of biodiversity which typifies the human species.

 For many Autistic individuals, even that basic concept of neurodiversity has had significant implications for their own neurology.

 Autism is a neurodevelopmental difference, so the term “neurodiversity” validates our existence, it humanises us, because it allows us just to “be” part of that rich tapestry of humanity.
 Without judgement.

 Without judgement.
 The liberation of existing without being labelled neurologically impaired or deficient has proved an enticing prospect for those of us whose neurology strays further from the expected putative “norm” than just that we like art or numbers or what music we prefer.